1978 European Cup final: Club Brugge

 Club Brugge gained entry to the competition by winning the 1976–77 Belgian First Division and thus becoming Belgian champions.
 Their opponents in the first round were the Finnish champions, Kuopion Palloseura (KuPS).
 Brugge won the first leg 4–0 at KuPS's home ground, the Kuopion keskuskenttä, and the second leg 5–2 at Brugge's ground, the Jan Breydel Stadium, thus winning the round 9–2 on aggregate.

 Their opponents in the second round were Greek champions Panathinaikos.
 The first leg was in Belgium.
 Brugge won 2–0 after Roger Davies scored from a penalty in the 24th minute and Julien Cools scored midway through the second half.
-The second leg was played at Panathinaikos' home ground, the Apostolos Nikolaidis Stadium.
+The second leg was played at Panathinaikos' home ground, the Leoforos Alexandras Stadium.
 Panathinaikos won the match 1–0, so Brugge won the round with an aggregate score of 2–1.

 Brugge's opponents in the quarter-finals were Spanish champions Atlético Madrid.
 The first leg in Belgium was won 2–0 by Brugge.
 The second leg, played at the Vicente Calderón Stadium, Atlético's home ground, was a close match: Atlético scored twice in the first half; Cools scored for Brugge in the 60th minute; Marcial Pina scored for Atlético two minutes later; finally Raoul Lambert scored once more for Brugge.
 Thus Brugge lost the match 3–2 but won the round with a 4–3 aggregate score.

 Italian champions Juventus were their next opponents, in the semi-finals.
 The first leg, at the Stadio Olimpico di Torino, Juventus' home ground, was goalless until the 86th minute, when Roberto Bettega scored to give Juventus a 1–0 victory.
 The second leg in Belgium was a similarly close affair.
 Brugge scored in the third minute, but that left a 1–1 aggregate score after 90 minutes, requiring extra time to be played.
 Had the aggregate score still been tied after the extra time, there would have been a penalty shootout.
 However, it didn't happen, as René Vandereycken scored in the 116th minute to give Brugge a 2–0 win in the match and a 2–1 win on aggregate, granting them progress to their first European Cup final.